- Family and Parenting»

 Other fun additions: funny face toy with filings for making hairdos and beards; magnetic balls, paper clips, washers, jar lids, etc. Again, children under three or who tend to put things in their mouths should not be given tiny objects that could be choking hazards.
 However, if you have a child who mouths things, jar lids and a larger magnet designed for preschoolers may work for you.

-A fun activity that will keep your child fascinated: Make a small flat car out of cardboard and glue a piece of magnetic tape to the back.
-(You can find this tape at craft stores or online -- see below.)
-A large paper clip attached to the cardboard will work, too, but not as well.
+A fun activity that will keep your child fascinated: Make a small flat car out of cardboard and glue a piece of to the back.
+(You can find this tape at craft stores or online) A large paper clip attached to the cardboard will work, too, but not as well.
 Let your child help you draw a racetrack or a winding country road on another sheet of cardboard.
-After you have decorated it, place the car, magnet-side down, on the cardboard and pull the wand magnet along underneath.
+After you have decorated it, place the car, magnet-side down, on the cardboard and pull the wand magnet along underneath. magnetic tape

 If you want you can have a race with two or more cars.
 Add other items and people to the scene.
 Just be sure to glue more magnet tape to the undersides of your additions so you can move them around like magic, too.